-- Assess likely direct and indirect effects of the project and alternatives on native vegetation, ecological communities and habitats for protected fauna and flora species, in particular any species listed under the EPBC Act, FFG Act or DELWP advisory lists. - Assess likely direct and indirect effects of the project on the ecological character and habitat values of the Western Port Ramsar wetland site, including but not limited to effects of entrainment, potential introduction of exotic organisms, wastewater discharges, other waste streams, noise, vibration and light. - Assess likely direct and indirect effects of the project and alternatives on protected fauna and their habitat, including threatened or migratory species listed under the EPBC Act, FFG Act or DELWP advisory lists, relative to existing hazards and risks and with regard to conservation or listing advices, action statements, recovery plans and threat abatement plans. - Assess likely cumulative effects on biodiversity-related values that might result from the project in combination with other projects or actions taking place or proposed nearby.
+- Assess likely direct and indirect effects of the project and relevant alternatives on native vegetation, ecological communities and protected fauna and flora species, in particular any species listed under the FFG Act or DELWP advisory lists. - Assess likely direct and indirect effects of the project on the ecological character and habitat values of the Western Port Ramsar wetland site, including but not limited to effects of wastewater discharges, other waste streams, noise, vibration and light. - Assess likely direct and indirect effects of the project and relevant alternatives on protected fauna and their habitat, including threatened species listed under the FFG Act or DELWP advisory lists, relative to existing hazards and risks where relevant and with regard to relevant Action Statements. - Assess likely cumulative effects on biodiversity-related values that might result from the project in combination with other projects or actions taking place or proposed nearby.

-- Describe and evaluate proposed measures to manage the residual effects of the project on biodiversity values, including an outline of an offset strategy that sets out and includes evidence of the offsets that can be secured or are proposed to satisfy Commonwealth and Victorian offset policy or guideline requirements. - Describe and evaluate the approach to monitoring and the proposed contingency measures to be implemented in the event of adverse residual effects on flora, fauna and ecological community values requiring further management. - Identify any further methods proposed to manage risks and effects on other biodiversity values and native vegetation, to form part of the EMF (see Section 5).
+- Describe and evaluate proposed measures to manage residual effects of the project on biodiversity values, including an outline of an offset strategy that sets out and includes evidence of the offsets that can be secured or are proposed to satisfy offset policy requirements. - Describe and evaluate the approach to monitoring and the proposed contingency measures to be implemented in the event of adverse residual effects on flora, fauna and ecological community values requiring further management. - Identify any further methods proposed to manage risks and effects on other biodiversity values and native vegetation, to form part of the EMF (see Section 5).

-4.3 Water and catchment values
+4.3 Water, catchment values and hydrology

-To minimise adverse effects on water (including groundwater, waterway, wetland, estuarine, intertidal and marine) quality and movement particularly as they might affect the ecological character of the Western Port Ramsar site.
+To minimise adverse effects on surface water (including waterway, wetland, estuarine, intertidal and marine) and groundwater environments and minimise effects on water quality and beneficial uses, including the ecological character of the Western Port Ramsar site.

-The potential for adverse effects on the functions, values and beneficial uses of surface water environments, especially the Western Port Ramsar site, such as interception or diversion of flows or changed water quality or flow regimes during construction and operation.

-- The potential for adverse effects on the functions, values and beneficial uses of groundwater due to the project, on groundwater dependent ecosystems (GDEs) and the ecological character of the Western Port Ramsar site due to changes in groundwater levels, behaviour or quality. - The potential for adverse impacts on water-related values due to spills or other incidents during construction or operation. - The potential for adverse effects on nearby and downstream water environments due to changed flow regimes, floodplain storage, run-off rates, water quality changes, or other waterway conditions during construction and operation, in the context of climate change projections. - The potential for adverse effects on biodiversity values of the Western Port Ramsar site.
+- The potential for adverse effects on the functions, values and beneficial uses of surface water environments, especially the Western Port Ramsar site, such as interception or diversion of flows or changed water quality or flow regimes during construction and operation. - The potential for adverse effects on the functions, values and beneficial uses of groundwater due to the project, on groundwater dependent ecosystems (GDEs) and the ecological character of the Western Port Ramsar site due to changes in groundwater levels, behaviour or quality. - The potential for adverse effects on nearby and downstream water environments due to changed flow regimes, floodplain storage, run-off rates, water quality changes, or other waterway conditions during construction and operation, in the context of relevant climate change projections. - The potential for adverse effects on biodiversity values of the Western Port Ramsar site.

-- Describe marine, estuarine, intertidal and freshwater waters and their beneficial uses that could be affected from changed water quality, or water movement, due to the project. - Characterise the local groundwater quality and behaviour, including the protected beneficial uses and values and identifying any GDEs that might be affected by the project. - Characterise the interaction between surface water and groundwater within the project and broader area. - Detail and evaluate the hydrological/hydro-geological modelling techniques utilised.
+- Describe marine, estuarine, intertidal and freshwater waters that could be affected, with respect to water quality, water behaviour and beneficial uses. - Characterise the existing local surface water quality and behaviour, including the protected beneficial uses and values. - Characterise the local groundwater quality and behaviour, including the protected beneficial uses and values and identifying any GDEs that might be affected by the project. - Characterise the interaction between surface water and groundwater within the project and broader area. - Detail and evaluate the hydrological/hydro-geological modelling techniques utilised.

-- Identify and evaluate aspects of project works and operations, and proposed design refinement options or measures, that could avoid or minimise significant effects on water, waterway or wetland environments. - Describe further potential and proposed design options and measures that could avoid or minimise significant effects on beneficial uses of surface water, groundwater and downstream water environments during the project's construction and operation, including response measures for environmental incidents.
+- Identify and evaluate aspects of project works, and proposed design refinement options or measures, that could avoid or minimise significant effects on water environments. - Describe further potential and proposed design options and measures that could avoid or minimise significant effects on beneficial uses of surface water, groundwater and downstream water environments during the project's construction and operation.